Cognisen

 9%

 But at the top, the opposite.
-AI-related freelancers earn 44% more per hour.
-Adapted freelancers earn 40–60% more than before AI arrived.
+Adapted freelancers earn 40 to 60% more than before AI arrived.
 The floor collapsed.
 The ceiling rose.
-The pattern is not mass displacement — it is hollowing out the middle while elevating the top.
+The pattern is not mass displacement.
+It is a hollowing out of the middle while the top is elevated.

 $427B